 If we determine that a customer is on the SDN list or is engaging in transactions that are prohibited by the economic sanctions and embargoes administered and enforced by OFAC, we will reject the transaction and/or block the customer's assets and file some blocked assets and/or rejected transaction form with OFAC within 10 days.
 We will also call the OFAC Hotline at (800) 540-6322 immediately.

-We do not open or maintain “customer accounts” within the meaning of 31 CFR 103.122(a)(1)(i), in that we do not establish formal relationships with “customers” for the purpose of effecting transactions in securities.
-If in the future the Company elects to open customer accounts or to establish formal relationships with customers for the purpose of effecting transactions in securities, we will first establish, document and ensure the implementation of appropriate CIP procedures.
+We do not open or maintain 'customer accounts' within the meaning of 31 CFR 103.122(a)(1)(i), in that we do not establish formal relationships with 'customers' for the purpose of effecting transactions in securities.
+If in the future the Company elects to open customer accounts or to establish formal relationships with customers for the purpose of effecting transactions in securities, we will first establish, document and ensure the implementation of appropriate CIP procedure

 (1) the name;

 (3) an address, which will be a residential or business street address (for an individual), an Army Post Office (APO) or Fleet Post Office (FPO) box number, or residential or business street address of next of kin or another contact individual (for an individual who does not have a residential or business street address), or a principal place of business, local office, or other physical location (for a person other than an individual); and

 (4) an identification number, which will be a taxpayer identification number (for U.S. persons), or one or more of the following: a taxpayer identification number, passport number and country of issuance, alien identification card number, or number and country of issuance of any other government-issued document evidencing nationality or residence and bearing a photograph or other similar safeguard (for non-U.S. persons).

 When opening an account for a foreign business or enterprise that does not have an identification number, we will request alternative government-issued documentation certifying the existence of the business or enterprise.